 The Group Leader has the ultimate responsibility for the safety of the group during the visit.
 The EVC will delegate authority to the Group Leader to take such action as is necessary to ensure the safety of the group or its individual members.
-This could involve making changes to the itinerary during the visit if circumstances indicate that this is the best course of action in the interests of health and safety'; i.e., a change in weather conditions.
+This could involve making changes to the itinerary during the visit if circumstances indicate that this is the best course of action in the interests of health and safety; i.e., a change in weather conditions.
 Disciplinary sanctions may be applied against any pupil whose behaviour constitutes a threat to the safety of the party.
 (See Appendix 6).

-The Group Leader will have the authority to cancel the trip (in consultation with the EVC) if this proves necessary i.e. weather, war or a state of emergency or non-viable numbers.
+The Group Leader will have the authority to cancel the trip (in consultation with the EVC) if this proves necessary, e.g. due to weather, medical concerns such as a pandemic, war or a state of emergency, or non-viable numbers.